imagej/imagej.github.io/_pages/software/fiji/source.md

 ## The Fiji launcher

 The Fiji Launcher is now called the [ImageJ launcher](/learn/launcher) and lives {% include github org='imagej' repo='imagej-launcher' label='in its own repository' %}.
-It is [built by Travis CI](https://travis-ci.org/imagej/imagej-launcher).

 ## The plugins